seatable/seatable/Readme.md

 The core features include:

-* A spreadsheet like interface to records data supporting collaboratively editing
+* A spreadsheet like interface supporting collaboratively editing
 * Mobile ready UI to be used on browsers in mobile system
-* Unlimited rows in a single base, so that you can store millions of records for online data analysis
+* Unlimited rows in a single base
-* Interconnect data between bases, so that you can connect different kinds of data
+* Interconnect data between bases
-* Automate data processing without coding, so that you don't need to maintain a lot of code
+* Automate data processing without coding
-* self-hosted, so that you can have a dedicated, high perfomant system
+* Powerful APIs as well as SQL interface
+* self-hosted, no restriction on API calls

 ## History